andreimerlescu/lemmings/README.md

 - Each lemming's cookie jar isolation is structurally verified — session state never crosses between virtual users.

+- Report delivery targets are tested independently.
+A failure in one target (such as an unreachable S3 bucket or SMTP server) does not prevent other targets from receiving the report.

 ---

 ## Dependencies